Yashada7/MyHealth-FE/README.md

 ```
 Use patient@myhealth.com for Patient or doctor@myhealth.com for Doctor
- remove this description
 ```